AnsurM/saas-microfrontend/README.md

 1. Building and integrating microfrontends using JavaScript frameworks
 2. Configuring navigation for microfrontends both in isolation and integration.
+3. Lazyloading microfrontend apps only when they are actually needed.
-3. Implementing independent deployment of microfrontends to AWS
+4. Implementing independent deployment of microfrontends to AWS
-4. Setting up an automated CI/CD pipeline with GitHub Actions
+5. Setting up an automated CI/CD pipeline with GitHub Actions

 ## Contributing